SUPLA/supla-cloud/README.md

 composer install
 ```

-### Download frontend dependencies and building the sources
+### Downloading frontend dependencies and building the sources
 ```
 composer run-script webpack
 ```

+The above command also generates a config file `app/config/config_dev.yml` required to run the application.

 ### Run webpack dev-server when writing frontend code